Appalachian Development Highway System: Corridor T

 Corridor T is a highway in the U.S. states of Pennsylvania and New York.
 It travels from Greenfield Township, Pennsylvania (northeast of Erie) to Windsor, New York, and corresponds to Interstate 86, an upgrade of the existing New York State Route 17 (NY 17).
 An extension of the US 219 Southern Expressway will also join I-86.

 Known as the Southern Tier Expressway and Quickway (split by Interstate 81 (I-81) at Binghamton, New York), I-86 will connect I-90 northeast of Erie, with I-87 (the New York State Thruway) near Harriman, New York.
 As of August 2008, it travels east from I-90 to NY 352 in Elmira, bringing the total length of highway designated as I-86 to 200 mi (and 181 mi remaining to be designated).
 Once completed, I-86 will stretch 388 miles (624 km) across the Southern Tier of New York from I-90 to I-87, shorter than the 460 mi along the New York State Thruway to the north.

 Several sections of NY 17 are not up to freeway or Interstate Highway standards, and need to be upgraded before I-86 can be designated along its full length.
 These substandard sections are located near Elmira, Binghamton, and the Catskill Mountains.

 I-86 currently travels 6.99 mi in Pennsylvania and 190 mi in New York.
 Except for a section of about 1.5 mi that dips into Pennsylvania near Waverly, New York but is maintained by the New York State Department of Transportation, the rest of I-86 will be in New York.

 Corridor U

 Corridor U is a highway in the U.S. states of Pennsylvania and New York.
 It begins at Corridor P (U.S. Route 220 (US 220)) near Williamsport, Pennsylvania, and proceeds generally northward to Corridor T (Interstate 86 (I-86)) in Elmira, New York.
-The corridor follows US 15 northward from Williamsport to Tioga Junction, where it turns northeastward to follow Pennsylvania Route 328 (PA 328), New York State Route 328 (NY 328), and New York State Route 14 (NY 14) through Elmira to I-86.
+The corridor follows US 15 and Interstate 99 northward from Williamsport to Tioga Junction, where it turns northeastward to follow Pennsylvania Route 328 (PA 328), New York State Route 328 (NY 328), and New York State Route 14 (NY 14) through Elmira to I-86.

-The portion along US 15 in Pennsylvania is slated to become Interstate 99.

 Corridor U-1

 Corridor U-1 is a spur from Corridor U at Tioga, Pennsylvania, continuing north along I-99/US 15 to Corning, New York, where it connects with Corridor T (I-86).
-Only the portion in New York is signed as I-99; the portion in Pennsylvania is slated to become I-99 but is currently only signed as US 15.